yuxin370/yuxin370.github.io/_pages/about.md

 Renmin University of China, Master of Computer Science

 ## Education
- -  Sept 2024- Present, Renmin University of China, Master of Computer Science
+ -  Sept 2024- Present, Renmin University of China, Master in Computer Science
  -  Sept 2020- June 2024, Renmin University of China, Bachelor of Computer Science

 ## Publications